GlacierMIP/GlacierMIP3/README_data.md

 -------
 **Some additional notes**
-We also use for a few supplementary figures data from other studies.
+For a few supplementary figures, we also used data from other studies.
 Sometimes we got the data via personal communication or by aggregating raw files from published datasets.
 These files are shortly described in `data_from_others/README_data_from_others.md`.
 However, they are only available via [https://cluster.klima.uni-bremen.de/~lschuster/GlacierMIP3/data/data_from_others](https://cluster.klima.uni-bremen.de/~lschuster/GlacierMIP3/data/data_from_others).

-The per-glacier model glacier volume and area estimates are at the moment only available for the models `PyGEM-OGGM_v13` and `OGGM_v16`.
-If you have interest in that data, please [contact us](mailto:lilian.schuster@uibk.ac.at,harry.zekollari@vub.be).
+The per-glacier model glacier volume and area estimates are currecntly only available for the models `PyGEM-OGGM_v13` and `OGGM_v16`.
+If you have are interested in the glacier-specific files, please [contact us](mailto:lilian.schuster@uibk.ac.at,harry.zekollari@vub.be).